ekatrina215/MakeUp-Studio/README.md

 - Descriptions of the procedures made in slide style;
 - A survey has also been added to select a more suitable facial skin care procedure;

-# How to use this prokect:
+# How to use this project:
 Select the procedure you like,use the e-mail window to contact the studio.
 We also recommened taking a survey to identify suitable skin care.